Interest Rate Types

 Fixed Rate Interest offers borrowers a fixed interest percentage to pay back over an agreed period of the loan.
 This helps borrowers to calculate their repayments as the fixed rate is unaffected by market increases.
 However, the repayments will also not go down should the market rate decrease.
 A fixed rate helps take away the risk of not being able to pay an unexpected higher monthly repayment, but also removes the possibility of benefiting from lower monthly payments should the market rate go down.

-Interest Variable Rate Interest allows the lender to increase or decrease the interest rate at any point during a credit agreement, normally but not always as a result of fluctuations in the market base rate.
-A borrower on an variable rate risks being is less able to afford the repayments if the interest rates rise but is able to benefit from more affordable repayments if rates fall.
+Variable Rate Interest allows the lender to increase or decrease the interest rate at any point during a credit agreement, normally but not always as a result of fluctuations in the market base rate.
+A borrower on a variable rate risks being less able to afford the repayments if the interest rates rise, but is able to benefit from more affordable repayments if rates fall.

 Interest can be calculated per year and per month, which can make it difficult to compare quotes from product providers.
 There are also surrounding costs, such as administrative fees, that can affect how much you are paying.

 To calculate such costs, there are measures called the annual percentage rate (APR) and the annual equivalent rate (AER).
 These are universal measures that can help you to compare the overall interest you will pay, or be paid by, a product provider over a certain period of time.